SimonWoodtli/zet/20240124232458/README.md

-# Syncthing configuration and caveats
+# Setup Service: Syncthing configurations and caveats

 > ⚠️  There is no server client model with syncthing.
 Each place you install
 > syncthing is both server and client.